cncd/cncd/content/spec/ir.md

 ### The `devices` attribute

 Expose devices to a container.
-For example, a specific block storage device or loop device or audio device can be added to an otherwise unprivileged container.
+This value is of type `string[]` and is optional.

 ```json
 [